 A: The length of surgery depends on your treatment.
 Some surgery's are less than 30 minutes, while other procedures may take considerably longer.
 Unicare Center for Cosmetic & Implant Dentistry will provide you with the estimated time of surgery at your pre-surgical consultation.

 Q: Will there be a lot of bleeding with a tooth extraction?

 A: It's important for a blood clot to form to stop the bleeding after a tooth extraction.
 You will be asked to bite on a gauze pad for 30-45 minutes immediately after the extraction.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times.
 After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.
 Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
 These activities will dislodge or dissolve the clot and retard the healing process.
 Limit vigorous exercise for the next 24 hours as this will increase blood pressure and may cause more bleeding from the extraction site.

 Q: How long is the on-site recovery before I can leave the office?

-A: Plan to stay in our recovery room for at least 20 minutes if sedation was involved, or until Unicare Center For Implant Dentistry is satisfied that you are recovered sufficiently to go home.
+A: Plan to stay in our recovery room for at least 20 minutes if sedation was involved, or until Unicare Center for Cosmetic & Implant Dentistry is satisfied that you are recovered sufficiently to go home.
 If your procedure required sedation you must be completely alert before leaving the office for home.
 You must have a ride home.
 You may not drive yourself.
 It is recommend that you do not drive for a minimum 24 hours after surgery.